A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Challenges and Outlook of Safe Reinforcement Learning

 \subsection{Safety Guarantee Efficiently in Large Number of Agents' Environments}

-Since the decision-making space is incredibly large when the number of agents increases in a safe MARL setting, it is difficult to optimise the policy and control of multi-agents to finish tasks safely~\citep{yang2020overview, zhang2021multi}.
-Thus, efficiently guaranteeing safety in an environment with a large number of agents, e.g. 1 million agents, is still a challenging problem.
+Since the decision-making space is incredibly large when the number of agents increases in a safe MARL setting, it is not easy to optimize the multi-agent policy to finish tasks safely~\citep{yang2020overview, zhang2021multi}.
+Thus, efficiently guaranteeing safety in an environment with a large number of agents, e.g., 1 million agents, is still a challenging problem.